israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 !["SalifortCapstoneProjectConfusionMatrix"](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20020321.png?raw=true)

 #### Feature Importance Plot
-While reviewing the Feature Importance plot, it’s interesting to note the top factors affecting employee attrition; however, the plot does not show the direction of their impact.
+Feature importance ranks the features based on how much they contribute to the model’s predictions, however, the plot does not show the direction of their impact.
 For example, given that **monthly_hours worked** is a top 5 feature, how is attrition impacted across the range of hours worked in the data set?
 My curiosity led me to a Google search digging deeper into Feature Importance, which led me to **"Partial Dependence Plot"** Although partial dependence was beyond the course’s scope, I gained insight into it independently, inspired by the course’s advice to seek knowledge outside the curriculum.

 !["SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20154746.png?raw=true)